abudaan/vega-specs/README.md

 };
 ```

-Then I use es6 `import` to add the spec to the Vega runtime:
+Then I can import the spec anywhere and add it to the Vega runtime:

 ```javascript
 import createSpec from '../src/specs/spec5';